 Find a problem case, develop a solution, make that solution available to everybody that might need it.
 That’s the spirit of open source—and a spirit that would serve Maël especially well at university and beyond.

-Of his time there, Maël is categorical: “I had a blast because that was exactly what I wanted to do.”
-Shifting continents a second time, he even had a chance to do a year abroad in Québec, “I went to Canada and had a really great time.
+“I had a blast because that was exactly what I wanted to do,” Maël said.
+Shifting continents a second time, he even had a chance to do a year abroad in Québec: “I went to Canada and had a really great time.
 I ended up doing my [final year] of studies at the same time as I was doing my first full-time job, so it was a bit more challenging—but that was the end of the line, so it was okay.”

 Maël wasted no time getting his career underway after graduation, and over the next few years, he’d bring his talents to a variety of organizations.
 “I went with very different organizational structures.
 Start-ups that had just raised money [and] fresh companies started by friends.
 I [also] worked for a super huge company, and now I’m at Datadog, which is a completely different type of place.”
 Different indeed.
 From a few friends around a folding table, to one of the largest tech companies on Earth, to a recently-IPO’d rising star, these different structures each brought their own perspectives, challenges, and opportunities.

-Smaller shops provided Maël with a risk / reward structure that served him well, but after a few years, he realized that it was time to try something new.
+Smaller shops provided Maël with a risk/reward structure that served him well, but after a few years, he realized that it was time to try something new.
 Something bigger.
-Something where he could have that important impact he craved, but on an entirely new scale.
+Something where he could have the impact he craved, but on an entirely new scale.
 It was the same urge that pushed him from his small southern city to the bright lights of Paris, as Maël recounts: “We were a hundred people at EPITECH Toulouse, and in Paris, I think it was a thousand.
 One of the reasons I wanted to go to the thousand people is because the more people there are, the more people you have to challenge you.”

-As part of an internal tools team, he works directly on everything that impacts developer experience—effectively the UX of development—which translates to interactions with a vast array of tools, platforms, packages, and people!
+As part of an internal tools team, Maël works directly on everything that impacts developer experience—effectively the UX of development—which translates to interactions with a vast array of tools, platforms, packages, and people!
 But what does that mean?
 “For example, performance in the CLIs are important to me.
-Right now, I’m working on improving the time it takes to run specific commands, which are currently at 10 seconds and I would like to bring them to two seconds.”
+Right now, I’m working on improving the time it takes to run specific commands, which is currently at 10 seconds, and I would like to bring it to two seconds.”